Moving Out? Here is How to Get Your Deposit Back!

-That’s a massive amount of money, so go ahead and check this link if your deposit is protected: Deposit Protection Service
+That’s a massive amount of money, so go ahead and check this link if your deposit is protected: Check My Deposit

 If you can’t find your property in the above links, it’s likely that your deposit is not protected and you should write to your landlord immediately and demand your deposit returned in full.

 You can also look into how to claim compensation.
 You have a 100% chance of success, and it’s fairly easy to prove it, but it would take an entire court case to win the money.

 What to do if there is a dispute?